Change case in several cells at once - !SEMTools for Excel

 Switching sentence starts to lowercase helps with such tasks.

-Sentence case: start with lowercase in Excel
+Sentence case: start every sentence with lowercase letter in Excel

 Make sentences start from lowercase